With the fitness app market getting more competitive, attracting new users and keeping them engaged has become quite challenging.

 Therefore, if you’re looking to create a fitness app, you must curate a holistic experience that is fun, purposeful, and motivating.

-Users lookout for authentic experiences, and with gamification, you can make your champion fitness app extremely engaging.
+Users look for authentic experiences, and with gamification, you can make your champion fitness app extremely engaging.

 But the wrapper of gamifying has many finer nuances.

-In this guide, we will see how to make your fitness app more engaging with gamification.
+This guide will show how to make your fitness app more engaging with gamification.

 Let’s start with the basics.